jean-marc/objrdf/readme.md

 RDF classes and properties are defined in the application code, using a syntax similar to standard class definitions.
 It implements a RDF datastore with a SPARQL end point.

-## Example
+## Examples
 ### Serializing
-In the following a class `Test` and two properties `a` and `b` are defined in the 'http://test.example.org/#' namespace, an instance 'test' is created, properties are set and the resource is serialized to XML.
+In the following a class `Test` and two properties `a` and `b` are defined in the http://test.example.org/# namespace, an instance `test` is created, properties are set and the resource is serialized to RDF/XML.
 Note:

 * properties must be defined before the domain class, because C++ does not allow to add members after the class has been defined
 * properties are packed in a `std::tuple` (if the class has no properties use `std::tuple<>`)
-* the class defines an allocator to create and destroy instances (it can be customized see later)
+* the class defines an allocator to create and destroy instances (it can be customized see later), following examples used the default heap allocator `std::allocator<>`.

 ```cpp
 #include <objrdf.h>	/* doc/example.0.cpp */